Ukrainian Air Force: Mirage 2000-5 procurement

 On 6 June 2024, according to Le Figaro, French president Emmanuel Macron announced the future transfer of an unspecified number of Mirage 2000-5 fighter jets to Ukraine.

 According to French Defense Minister Sébastien Lecornu, the first Mirages will be delivered in the first quarter of 2025, and they will be modernized before delivery, with new air and ground combat systems as well defenses against electronic warfare.
 In October 2024, it was reported that the first batch of three Mirages will be equipped with MICA missile, SCALP-EG cruise missiles, and AASM Hammer guided bombs.
 In November 2024, French legislator Frank Giletti stated in his budget review that six Mirage 2000-5Fs will be delivered to the UAF with a "complete support model" for maintenance and combat readiness.

 In December 2024, Ukrainian pilots and ground crews completed their training in France.
 Reportedly Ukraine asked for a total of 12 Mirage 2000-5Fs to fulfill the immediate needs of the Air Force.
 On 6 February, Ukraine received an undisclosed number of Mirages, and ex-Dutch F-16s as well.

 Gripen procurement

 While Ukraine attempted to obtain Saab JAS 39 Gripens as early as 2014, as of November 2024 there was no indication on the transfer of the aircraft (at least on the short term), with Ukraine's NATO allies prioritizing ongoing deliveries and support of F-16s to the PSZSU; though Sweden has earmarked spare parts (enough for 14 aircraft) for a future delivery according to Swedish Minister of Defence Pål Jonson.
 On 6 February 2025, Commander-in-Chief of the ZSU Oleksandr Syrskyi confirmed that negotiations on the transfer of Gripens C/D to Ukraine are still ongoing.
 On 22 October 2025, Sweden and Ukraine signed a letter of intent for the supply of 100 to 150 Gripen to Ukraine.
+In May 2026, Sweden and Ukraine announced that Ukraine would buy 20 new Gripen fighter jets and that Sweden would donate 16 additional Gripen jets of an older model to Ukraine.

 Rafale procurement

-On November 17, 2025, Ukraine signed a deal to procure up to 100 Rafale jets over a 10 year period.
+On 17 November 2025, Ukraine signed a deal to procure up to 100 Rafale jets over a 10 year period.